wavebyrd/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/missingness.md

 [GX Cloud](/cloud/overview/gx_cloud_overview.md) provides a visual interface and scaling conveniences to create and run workflows for managing missing data.
 The GX Cloud workflow to handle data missingness is: create a Data Asset with automatically generated Anomaly Detection Expectations, run a Validation, and review Validation Results.

-[GX Core](/core/introduction/gx_overview.md) can be used to complement and extend the capabilities of GX Cloud to programmatically implement custom workflows for handling missing data.
+[GX Core](/core/introduction/gx_overview.md) can be used to programmatically implement custom workflows for handling missing data.

 ### Missing critical data